Upcoming events

 What is the course fee and what does it include?

 The course fee per candidate for Accelerated Route to Fellowship programme is S$3,200 for Ciarb Members, S$3,400 for Reciprocating Organisations (AIMA, APIEx, SCL, SIAC), and S$3,700 for non-members.
-The fee and a copy of your Module 2 Law of Obligations Certification (course/exemption test) must be submitted with the registration form for the registration to be processed.

 The fee includes registration on the course, study materials, tutorials, coursework assessment fee, and award writing exam (GBP408) for the Accelerated Route to Fellowship programme.
-What happens when I register for the course?
+Lunch and refreshments throughout the duration of the course will be provided.

+In order to be considered for the course, please submit your full CV during registration.
 Upon successful registration on the course, candidates will receive confirmation that they are booked on the course.

 Joining instructions and course materials will be sent to candidates prior to the course start date by email on the condition that full payment has been received.